 I made my dad a Turkey-themed island cake for his birthday last week.
 Before the pandemic, he’d fly to Turkey about every month or two.
 It became a kind of second home for him.
 Truth be told, the last time he came back was the same evening the first lockdown began earlier this year.
 He landed an hour after the deadline for anyone returning from abroad to go into isolation.
 Just his luck.

-This summer, the internet exploded with ocean or island cakes, every one of them spectacular.
+the internet exploded with ocean or island cakes, every one of them spectacular.
 I watched a ton of YouTube videos, but there was one island cake I liked most of all, by chef Hugo Fernandez.
 Besides his cool lighthouse, I loved that his ocean is built into the cake and doesn’t wrap around the whole cake, which reduces the risk of liquid Jell-O escaping the cake and causing a catastrophe in the fridge.

 So I followed his instructions and made my own.
 I don’t know Spanish, but Google Translate kindly provided reasonable English subtitles.
 I was fascinated by the whole process until I burst out laughing at the end.
 When Hugo finished his cake, both his hands enter the frame and clap for the cake.
 But seriously now, well done sir.
 It deserves all the applause in the world.
 Both your island cake and your red bowtie.

-I know what you’re thinking.
-How do you eat something like that?
+So How do you eat something like that?
 If you like Jell-O, you’ll have no problem.
 When I was growing up my mother would make glasses of red and yellow Jell-O with strawberries and grapes inside.
 It was so good.
 For this cake I made the Jell-O with grape flavoring.

 Speaking of Jell-O, most of the island cakes online call for enormous amounts of gelatin in the Jell-O. You can see how stable their Jell-O is when they cut or rotate the cake.